-For further information on suggested pruning times for selected flowering trees and shrubs, refer to the fact sheet, HGIC 1053, Pruning Shrubs.
+As a rule, plants that flower before June 1 should be pruned after they bloom while those that flower after June 1 are considered summer-flowering and can be pruned just prior to spring growth.
+For additional information on suggested pruning times for selected flowering trees and shrubs, refer to the fact sheet, HGIC 1053, Pruning Shrubs.

-To understand why one pruning technique is preferred over another for a particular plant and why cuts are made the way they are, it helps to understand a basic physiological principle of pruning.
-The terminal bud — the bud at the end of a branch or twig — produces a hormone called auxin that directs the growth of lateral buds — buds along the side of the branch or twig.
-As long as the terminal bud is intact, auxin suppresses the growth of lateral buds and shoots behind the terminal.
-However, when you remove the terminal bud by pruning, lateral buds and shoots below the pruning cut grow vigorously.
-The most vigorous new growth always occurs within 6 to 8 inches of the pruning cut.
+It is important to understand why one pruning technique is preferred over another and why cuts are made the way they are for a particular plant species.
+The terminal bud (the bud at the end of a branch or twig) produces a hormone called auxin that directs the growth of lateral buds (buds oriented along the side of the branch or twig).
+As long as the terminal bud is intact, auxin suppresses the growth of lateral buds and shoots below the terminal.
+However, when the terminal bud is removed, by pruning, lateral buds and shoots below the pruning cut receive the auxin, which result in vigorous growth.
+Most of the new growth always occurs within 6 to 8 inches of the pruning cut.

 Prune Plants Either by Heading Back or by Thinning

 Heading back also referred to as “stubbing trees” is rarely warranted in the landscape and often results in undesirable multiple leaders or trunks.
 When pruning beneath power lines or clearing a tree from interfering with a structure, always prune back to a fork where there is a live branch at least half the diameter of the limb being removed.
 This technique is called “drop-crotching.”
 After several months, prune out all sprouts growing in response to the cut.
 Never “hat-rack” a landscape tree by cutting all of its branches back to an arbitrary length.
 This type of pruning has no place in horticulture and often kills the tree.